Carlos Fisher: Somerset Patriots

-He started 2014 with the Somerset Patriots of the Atlantic League of Professional Baseball.
+Fisher started 2014 with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 20 appearances for the Patriots, Fisher compiled a 1.33 ERA with 28 strikeouts across 20 1/3 innings pitched.

 Atlanta Braves

-He had his contract purchased by the Atlanta Braves on June 21, 2014.
-The Braves assigned Fisher to the Triple A Gwinnett Braves, where he spent the remainder of the 2014 season.
-Fisher started the 2015 season with Gwinnett as well.
-He elected free agency on November 6, 2015.
+On June 21, 2014, Fisher's contract was purchased by the Atlanta Braves organization.
+The Braves assigned Fisher to the Triple-A Gwinnett Braves, where he spent the remainder of the season.

+Fisher started the 2015 season with Gwinnett as well, accumulating a 2–4 record and 1.61 ERA with 58 strikeouts and six saves spanning 43 relief appearances.
+He elected free agency following the season on November 6, 2015.

 Texas Rangers

 On February 2, 2016, Fisher signed a minor league contract with the Texas Rangers organization.
 In 42 appearances out of the bullpen, he compiled a 5–7 record and 4.40 ERA with 63 strikeouts and 8 saves across 47 innings of work.
 Fisher elected free agency following the season on November 7.

 San Diego Padres

 On December 5, 2016, Fisher signed a minor league contract with the San Diego Padres.
+Fisher made 18 appearances for the Triple-A El Paso Chihuahuas in 2017, but struggled to an 0–3 record and 8.41 ERA with 20 strikeouts across 20 1/3 innings pitched.

 Mexican League

 On June 6, 2017, Fisher was loaned to the Toros de Tijuana of the Mexican League.
 On March 18, 2018, Fisher was traded to the Rieleros de Aguascalientes.
 On July 3, he was traded to the Acereros de Monclova.
 He became a free agent after the season.